grafana/agent/docs/sources/operator/deploy-agent-operator-resources.md

 In this section, you'll roll out a `GrafanaAgent` resource.
 See [Grafana Agent Operator architecture]({{< relref "./architecture.md" >}}) for a discussion of the resources in the `GrafanaAgent` resource hierarchy.

+{{% admonition type="note" %}}
-> **Note:** Due to the variety of possible deployment architectures, the official Agent Operator Helm chart does not provide built-in templates for the custom resources described in this guide.
+Due to the variety of possible deployment architectures, the official Agent Operator Helm chart does not provide built-in templates for the custom resources described in this guide.
 You must configure and deploy these manually as described in this section.
 We recommend templating and adding the following manifests to your own in-house Helm charts and GitOps flows.
+{{% /admonition %}}

 To deploy the `GrafanaAgent` resource: